October 15, 2020

 - Take into consideration any timing issues: is the senior overly tired and/or agitated at a certain time of day?
 If so, try incorporating dressing into the time of day when she or he typically feels the most content and calm.

 - Determine if your own feelings are exacerbating the issue in any respect.
 For instance, is it a question of embarrassment that is driving the need for your senior loved one to clothe himself/herself in a specific way?

 Keep in mind that wearing a comfortable outfit for an added day may be preferred as opposed to the emotional battle involved with forcing a change of clothing.
 If it truly becomes an issue, however, call us!
-Sometimes, a loved one feels more at ease being helped with personal care needs such as bathing and dressing by a professional in-home caregiver rather than a family member.
-Continuum’s care experts are skilled and experienced in helping those with Alzheimer’s maintain personal hygiene with compassion and kindness, and are always here to help.
+Sometimes, a loved one feels more at ease being helped with personal care needs such as bathing and dressing by professional caregivers rather than a family member.
+Continuum’s dementia home care in St. Louis, MO and nearby communities is made up of a highly experienced team in helping those with Alzheimer’s maintain personal hygiene with compassion and kindness.